How to visit the Colosseum with kids: all you need to know (updated with 2024 new ticketing rules)

 If you book entrance via a tour operator, they usually source tickets for you (the ones above do, and this is one of the many reasons why I recommend them)

-If you want to go on your own, you can secure kids’ tickets in two ways:
+If you want to go on your own, you can secure kids’ tickets as follows:

-General entrance free tickets must be collected on the day from the ticket booth in Largo della Salaria Vecchia.
+General entrance free tickets must be collected on the day from the ticket booth in Largo della Salaria Vecchia or inside the Colosseim.
 You go with your child, show your ticket and they issue the free ones.

 Tickets for the underground, must be purchased online like adult tickets.